Are you passionate about working for social justice in Chicago?

 Interested in using Jewish values to repair the world?

 Want to learn how to organize your community and build power?

 JCUA ORGANIZING FELLOWSHIP

-This one-of-a-kind social justice initiative for college-aged students teaches community organizing through a Jewish lens and provides hands-on experience working on local issues.
-Fellows develop and strengthen their Jewish social justice identities, while building the organizing skills to combat the root causes of inequality in our city and create real systemic change.
+This one-of-a-kind social justice initiative for college-aged young folks teaches community organizing through a Jewish lens and provides hands-on experience working on local issues.
+Fellows develop and strengthen their Jewish social justice identities, while building organizing skills to combat the root causes of inequality in our city and create real systemic change.

-- Educate college students on social justice issues in Chicago using a root cause perspective.
+- Educate college-aged young Jews on social justice issues in Chicago using a root cause perspective.